ss1611/CS220-AU-portfolio-1/README.md

 <br>

 ## Log
+- 2021-10-11 one peer assessmeny instead of two neede.
 - 2021-10-07 to have an originality report from FASER, students need to submit the DI reflection as PDF.
 They can still add this reflection to their GitHub repositories as an additional website if they would like to.
 The submit.md files is changed to final-check.md.
 All files changed to reflect these changes.
 - 2021-10-06 README.md refined with clearer oveview.
 Change from submitting in PDF to submitting in .md (submit.md).
 - 2021-10-05 submit.md refined (raw rubric sheet in excel file and converted with https://www.convertcsv.com/csv-to-markdown.htm.
 All text checked with free Grammaly and ProWritingAid